Here's how to sail through an interview without the gimmicky, salesy feeling.

 Bring your secret weapon: great questions

-Asking thoughtful and insightful questions is one of the most overlooked and under-appreciated tools for selling yourself as a candidate.
+Asking thoughtful and insightful questions is one of the most overlooked and under-appreciated tools for selling yourself as a candidate in job interviews.
 Great questions can highlight your interest and qualifications and demonstrate that you have done your research, thought about the challenges and demands of the position, considered how it fits into the big picture of the company (i.e. who it supports both upwards and downwards), and imagined what a day-in-the-life of the position might look like.

 Finally, be curious.
 Ask about the hiring manager's biggest challenge, and how someone in your position might contribute to a solution.
 When the hiring manager thinks about his or her best employee, what specifically comes to mind?
 Which accomplishments of the team is he or she most proud of and why?
 The answer will reveal important information about the department's culture, trajectory, and values.
 They will also underscore the seriousness with which you take the interview and the opportunity.